deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "We'll need to actually *land* this time, rather than hovering."
 Amir said.
 "She'll need to be properly battened down and anchored.
 Should take an hour or so."

-"I'll… go wake Julian."
+"I'll... go wake Julian."
 Allison stood.
 "You guys okay to clean up?"

 *"They* can."
 Xiù said firmly, folding her arms when Lewis and Amir protest "Hey, I cleaned up as I went, so there's not much."